Fred Ridgeway: Acting career

 In 1996, at the age of 42, Ridgeway left his job as a money broker and decided to take up acting professionally.
 His first role was as an understudy for Tim Pigott-Smith in a National Theatre production of The Alchemist at the Birmingham Repertory Theatre.
 His professional London debut was in David Haig's My Boy Jack at the Hampstead Theatre in 1997.
 The following year, he appeared in productions of Dealer's Choice, Saturday, Sunday, Monday and Loot.
 In Loot, a black comedy by Joe Orton, he was praised by critics for his performance as Truscott of the Yard.
 The Sunday Times reviewer John Peter enjoyed his "darkly funny performance, beautifully detailed but never fussy".
 For James Christopher, Ridgeway offered a "play-saving performance" in the vein of the character Basil Fawlty from Fawlty Towers.

 In the mid-1990s, Ridgeway began appearing in television series such as The Bill, Heartbeat, EastEnders, Midsomer Murders and Casualty.

 In 2003, Ridgeway appeared in Absolutely!
 (Perhaps) at Wyndham's.
 He also performed in a number of Royal Shakespeare Company productions, including the parts of Enobarbus in Antony and Cleopatra (2006), Sicinius Velutus in Coriolanus (2007) and Egeon in The Comedy of Errors (2010).

 From 2008, he appeared in a series of Richard Bean plays, namely The English Game (2008), England People Very Nice (2009), The Big Fellah (2010) and One Man, Two Guvnors (2011–12).
 His portrayal of an IRA member in The Big Fellah was described by a reviewer in The Guardian as "utterly terrifying".
 In One Man, Two Guvnors, he played Charlie Clench, a criminal, a part which was written by Bean specifically for Ridgeway to play.
 Ridgeway was part of the cast when the play opened in May 2011 in the South Bank and remained in the cast as the production toured the UK and travelled to Broadway.

 Personal life

 Ridgeway married Jeanne in 1983.
 They had two children, Sarah and Benjamin.
-His children have also been involved in acting, with Sarah having had appearances in the BBC soap opera Doctors and Benjamin having appeared in the films The New Adventures of Pinocchio and About a Boy.
+His children have also been involved as professional actors; Sarah appeared in the long running BBC daytime drama Doctors and has the lead role in award-winning Radio 4 series Life Lines; Benjamin appeared in the films The New Adventures of Pinocchio and About a Boy.